InfluxDB

+The latest version of InfluxDB, 3.x, is written in the Rust programming language.
+Versions 1.x and 2.x are written in Go.

 History

 Y Combinator-backed company Errplane began developing InfluxDB as an open-source project in late 2013 for performance monitoring and alerting.
 Errplane raised an $8.1M Series A financing led by Mayfield Fund and Trinity Ventures in November 2014.
 In late 2015, Errplane officially changed its name to InfluxData Inc. InfluxData raised Series B round of funding of $16 million in September 2016.
 In February 2018, InfluxData closed a $35 million Series C round of funding led by Sapphire Ventures.

 Another round of $60 million was disclosed in 2019.
+In February 2023, another $81 million was closed in a Series E round.

 Technical overview

-InfluxDB has no external dependencies and provides an SQL-like language, listening on port 8086, with built-in time-centric functions for querying a data structure composed of measurements, series, and points.
+InfluxDB provides an SQL-like language with built-in time-centric functions for querying a data structure composed of measurements, series, and points.
 Each point consists of several key-value pairs called the fieldset and a timestamp.
 When grouped together by a set of key-value pairs called the tagset, these define a series.
 Finally, series are grouped together by a string identifier to form a measurement.

 Values can be 64-bit integers, 64-bit floating points, strings, and booleans.
 Points are indexed by their time and tagset.
 Retention policies are defined on a measurement and control how data is downsampled and deleted.
 Continuous Queries run periodically, storing results in a target measurement.

 Events

 InfluxData regularly hosts events related to InfluxDB called InfluxDays.
 The InfluxDays are technical conventions focused on the evolution of InfluxDB on technical and business points of view.
-Those events take place once a year in three locations: New-York, San Francisco or London.
+Those events take place once a year in three locations: New York, San Francisco or London.
 The InfluxDays cover a wide variety of different subjects: software engineering and coding talks as well as business-focused and practical workshops.
 Companies can showcase how they use InfluxDB.